 Painting the Medium: Blood Will Tell changes the game's interface when you receive some of the sense organs.
 For instance, the game is in black and white until you get at least one eye, and the controller vibration function doesn't work until you get Hyakkimaru's pain receptor nerves.

-Palette Swap: Since Tezuka never got around to designing most of the 48 Majin, Blood Will Tell had numerous recoloured or otherwise modified versions of existing ones to fill out their ranks.
+Palette Swap: Since Tezuka never got around to designing most of the 48 Majin, Blood Will Tell had numerous recolored or otherwise modified versions of existing ones to fill out their ranks.

 Psychic Powers: Hyakkimaru uses these to compensate for his missing bits, using ESP to see and hear, talking telepathically and presumably using telekinesis to do things like move his food where it's supposed to go until he gets his esophagus back.
-In the original manga it's said to be something anybody can do with practice, but Blood Will Tell wisely changes them to mystical powers he was given by the gods to fight the Majin with.
+In the original manga it's said to be something anybody can do with practice (though he clearly has an unusual aptitude for it), but Blood Will Tell wisely changes them to mystical powers he was given by the gods to fight the Majin with.
 Getting each part back increases your stats because it frees up more of his power to use for fighting instead of keeping himself alive.

 Psychic Link: He also has one of these with Dororo.
 This is a major plot point in the game.